access-ci-org/access-shib-idp/README.md

 click "Import".

-Note that the ARN (AWS Registration Number) for the new idp.access-ci.org certificate remains unchanged, but the service must be restarted in order to pick up the new SSL certificate.
+Note that the ARN (AWS Registration Number) for the new TLS/SSL certificate remains unchanged, but the service must be [restarted](#restart-the-service) in order to pick up the new SSL certificate.

 ---